clintecker/python-skyentific/README.md

 ## Acknowledgments

-Thanks to the Davis Instruments team for providing the Weatherlink IP Logger and documentation.
+Thanks to the Davis Instruments team for providing the Skyentific IP Logger and documentation.

 ## Support